Argo Group International Holdi - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Argo Group International Holdings, Ltd. (ARGO, Financial) Misled Investors Regarding its Growth and Business Prospects
+What is this Case About: Argo Group International Holdings, Ltd. (ARGO) Misled Investors Regarding its Growth and Business Prospects

 According to the complaint, Argo underwrites international specialty insurance products in the property and casualty markets.
 In the U.S., Argo purports to be a leader in the Excess and Surplus lines focusing on risks that the standard market is unwilling or unable to underwrite.
 During the class period, defendants assured investors they had closely monitored Argo's policies and could set appropriate reserves.
 However, in reality, Argos reserves were inadequate and its underwriting standards were not as prudent as represented.
 In fact, Argo had dramatically changed it underwriting policies on certain U.S. construction contracts, which were underwritten outside of the Company's "core" business and for certain exposures that were riskier than investors understood and that the Company would no longer service going forward.